 · The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 As a school, we track children’s progress from entry at Year 3 through to Year 6, using a variety of different methods.
 Please ask the school if you require any further details.

-· Where specific needs are apparent, the school has a range of assessments which can be used to explore a child’s strengths and difficulties in more depth, for example DEST and various standardised assessments, such as Dyslexia and Dyscalculia.
+· Where specific needs are apparent, the school has a range of assessments which can be used to explore a child’s strengths and difficulties in more depth, for example Dyslexia Gold and various standardised assessments, such as Dyslexia and Dyscalculia.

-· The Headteacher and SENCo report regularly to the Governing Body.
-We have a governor who is responsible for SEN, who meets regularly with the SENCo and attends briefing sessions They also report back to the Governing Body.
+· The Headteacher and SENCO report regularly to the Governing Body.
+We have two governors who are responsible for SEND, who meet regularly with the SENCO and attend briefing sessions.
+They also report back to the Governing Board.